 The Bankruptcy Court must hold a confirmation hearing before deciding whether to confirm the Plan.
-Upon entry of the Confirmation Order, the Effective Date of the Plan will occur on the business day after the 30th day following entry of the Confirmation Order.
+Upon entry of the Confirmation Order, the Effective Date of the Plan will occur two business days after entry of the Confirmation Order.
 However, one aspect of the Plan will occur immediately: The Plan Trustee will take over the powers and duties of the Debtors' directors and officers as soon as the Confirmation Order is entered.
-This will permit the Plan Trustee to finish the process of reconciling claims and be ready to make distributions on the Effective Date (subject, of course, to funds being available).
+This will permit the Plan Trustee to finish the process of reconciling claims and be ready to make distributions on the Initial Distribution Date.
 For this reason, the Debtors intend to request that the Confirmation Order take effect immediately, such that the otherwise-applicable 14-day stay supplied by Rule 3020(e) of the Federal Rules of Bankruptcy Procedure will not apply.

-The hearing on confirmation of the Plan, and on any objections to the Plan, will be held on [April , 2018 at :.m.], before the Honorable Frank J. Bailey, in Courtroom 3, 12th floor, John W. McCormack Post Office and Court House, 5 Post Office Square, Boston, Massachusetts (the "Confirmation Hearing").
+The hearing on confirmation of the Plan, and on any objections to the Plan, will be held on [April \\, 2018 at \\:\\.m.], before the Honorable Frank J. Bailey, in Courtroom 3, 12th floor, John W. McCormack Post Office and Court House, 5 Post Office Square, Boston, Massachusetts (the "Confirmation Hearing").
 The Confirmation Hearing may be adjourned from time to time by the Court without further notice except for an announcement made at the Confirmation Hearing or any adjournment of that hearing.